 As an expert of sport and exercise psychology, one of my objectives is to help my clients work through the off days we all inevitably experience from time to time.
 Here are three techniques you can use right now to not only get switched back on during an off day, but also to limit the amount of off days you have altogether.
 The end result is that you’ll give yourself the greatest opportunity to follow through on your daily goals and achieve your personal best mind, body and overall spirit.
 Read More ›

 Raise your hand if you're a morning person!

-Ok, so waking up in the morning is tough for most of us.
+Ok, so waking up early is tough for most of us.
 However, when you make an effort to do so consistently, it's entirely possible to make it a habit—which is a great way to build more fitness and productivity into your day.
 So, how would you like a little extra boost of motivation to A) Get up in the wee hours, and B) Make strides toward your healthy lifestyle goals at the same time?

 We're going to help you do just that with our ''Rise and Shine'' Challenge!
 Read More ›

 A round-up of the most interesting and thought-provoking stories of the week.